buehlpa/TramDag/README.md

 Under Construction!

--allows for interactions in Complex models
+-  allows for interactions in Complex models

--allows for independent trainin gof NNs instead of MAF.
+- allows for independent training of NNs instead of MAF.

 https://arxiv.org/abs/2503.16206